 - Harvest: 10 to 16 days

-- Flavor: Pea microgreens, shoots, or tendrils, taste like fresh peas from the pod!
-They are crunchy raw and can be used raw, in stir-fries, and you can also cook with them.
+- Flavor: Pea microgreens, shoots, and tendrils taste like fresh peas from the pod!
+They are crunchy raw and can be used raw in stir-fries, and you can also cook with them.

 - Rich Nutrients: High in Vitamin C and A, calcium, iron, and fiber.

-Both, however, taste great and whether chopped or steamed tasted like fresh peas from the pods.
+However, both taste great, and whether chopped or steamed, they taste like fresh peas from the pods.

 The flavor is just like sweet garden peas!
 We prefer to chop the pea stems before adding them to a salad or cooked foods.
 You can also add them as they are to stir-fries or steam them.